fairsilas/South-China-Sea-Game/Outline.md

 # Junks & Riches: An 1800s South China Sea Trading Game

 ## I. Introduction
 This planning document will go over everything included in my game project, and give historical context for the items, characters, and locatins, and events in the game.
+**A few things to consider when reading this document:**
+1. Many of the locations and mechanics mentioned will not be added within the timeframe, but are guides for developement and future development.
-(Images included will not appear in the final game.)
+2. Images included will not appear in the final game.
+3. At the bottom of the document, I will create a log of what parts of the game have been implemented, and most recent update notes.
+I will also have a video of gameplay showing the last updated verision of the game.

 ### Title Screen
 - Game title: "Junks & Riches"